 I am happy to say that my fears did not come true!
-Many years later, singing remains one of the things that gives me the most pleasure in life, and my voice is even stronger now than it was before.
+Many years later, singing remains one of the things that gives me the most pleasure in life.
+In some ways my voice is even stronger now than it was before.

-Before I began taking testosterone in 2006, my voice was a high, lyric soprano.
-Within a couple of years of starting hormones, my voice had dropped to a high tenor range, and my comfort and agility in this new range has grown over time.
 For myself and many others I know, testosterone certainly changed our voices, and we did have to come through awkward vocal periods.
-But much like non-trans men whose voices change during puberty, trans masculine people can find a way through the creaking and cracking and come out strong singers on the other side of our vocal transitions.
-You will not have to stop singing!
+But much like cisgender men whose voices change during puberty, trans masculine people can find a way through the creaking and cracking and come out strong singers on the other side of our vocal transitions.
+You do not have to stop singing!

-I am now a touring indie folk singer-songwriter.
-I released my first full-length studio album, At The Seams, in 2013 and am working on a second album.
-Since my transition, I've also sung in semi-professional classical choruses and done the occasional paid classical church gig.
-I am very happy with my voice, even more so than I was before I transitioned.
-And I believe you can be too.
+I am now a touring indie folk singer-songwriter, and I've released multiple albums.
+Since my transition I've also sung in semi-professional classical choruses and done the occasional paid classical church gig.
+I am very happy with my voice, and I believe you can be too.

 So, some advice for those who want to take testosterone and continue to sing --